Spring 2026 Impact Competition

 • Did the proposed solution address requirements defined in the case?

-• Did the presentation includes a defined and realistic timeline for project implementation
+• Did the presentation include a defined and realistic timeline for project implementation?

 • Did the proposed solution account for the capacity limitations of the non-profit partner?